Jewish National Fund: British Mandate

 In 1939, 10% of the Jewish population of the British Mandate of Palestine lived on JNF land.
-JNF holdings by the end of the British Mandate period amounted to 936 km².
 By 1948, the JNF owned 54% of the land held by Jews in the region, or a bit less than 4% of the land in what was then known as the British Mandate of Palestine.
-By the eve of statehood, the JNF had acquired a total of 936,000 dunam of land; another 800,000 dunam had been acquired by other Jewish organizations or individuals.
+By the eve of statehood, the JNF had acquired a total of 936,000 dunam of land; another 800,000 dunam had been acquired by other Jewish organisations or individuals.
 Most of the JNF's activities during the Mandatory period were closely associated with Yossef Weitz, the head of its settlement department.

 From the beginning, JNF's policy was to lease land long-term rather than sell it.
 In its charter, the JNF states: "Since the first land purchase in Eretz Israel in the early 1900s for and on behalf of the Jewish People, JNF has served as the Jewish People's trustee of the land, initiating and charting development work to enable Jewish settlement from the border in the north to the edge of the desert and Arava in the south."